IU (entertainer): 2013: First starring roles and Modern Times

 Almost two years after Last Fantasy, IU released her third studio album, Modern Times, on October 8, 2013.
 It was described to be "a big shift from the young singer's K-pop roots" that showcased a "more mature and sophisticated sound and image" than her previous work.
 IU composed and wrote two out of the album's 13 tracks, which ranged from swing to jazz, bossa nova, Latin pop and folk genres.
 The diversity of jazz styles and the mix of collaborative tracks were highlighted in reviews by Billboard and The Korea Herald.
-Billboard described the album as one that features "throwback vibes with a modern twist a la Christina Aguilera's Back to Basics record", with IU proving to have "musical sensibilities well beyond a typical 20-year-old".
-The Korea Herald wrote: "...vintage sounds and modern effects are put together artfully, forming a fresh but familiar compilation of songs.
-Modern Times has a distinct carefree feel that is reminiscent of jazz during the Roaring Twenties."
 Modern Times debuted at number one on the Gaon Album Chart, while seven of its tracks achieved top ten positions on the Gaon Digital Chart with the lead single, "The Red Shoes" (분홍신), placing in the number one position.
 Similarly, the album debuted number four on Billboard's World Albums Chart, with twelve tracks in the K-pop Hot 100 chart.
 The album was ranked number two on Billboard's "25 Greatest K-Pop Albums of the 2010s" list.

 On the second week of her promotional activities for Modern Times, IU decided to join the romantic-comedy series Bel Ami.
 She played the "quirky" and "playful" role of Kim Bo-tong, a carefree girl in her twenties who has had an unrequited crush on the male protagonist since high school.
 For her performance, IU was nominated in the Outstanding Korean Actress category at the 2014 Seoul International Drama Awards.
 In support of Modern Times, IU held her second concert tour with three shows which took place on November 23–24, 2013, at Kyung Hee University's Peace Hall in Seoul and ended on December 1, 2013, at KBS Hall in Busan.
 Promotions for Modern Times progressed into 2014 with IU performing in Hong Kong for the first time in a solo concert.
 A repackaged version of Modern Times, titled Modern Times — Epilogue, was released on December 20, 2013, with two additional tracks: "Friday" (금요일에 만나요) and "Pastel Crayon" (크레파스).
 Her self-composed track, "Friday", was originally intended to be included in Modern Times but was later released as the lead single of Modern Times — Epilogue.
 Described as a "mid-tempo, bossa nova number", "Friday" held the number one position on the Billboard Korea K-pop Hot 100 chart for two weeks after release.
 The lead single was successful on the Gaon Digital Chart, peaking at number one, and became the tenth best-selling digital single of 2014.